 Alice Van Leuven

 Alice graduated from the Universität der Künste in Berlin where she studied in the violin class of Mark Gothoni and in the chamber music class of the Artemis Quartet.
 Before that she studied at the Koninklijk Conservatorium Brussel with Philippe Graffin.
 She feels particularly grateful to the teachers Alain Meulemans and Erik Sluys who accompanied her from her first steps with the violin to the conservatory.
-Alice got also the chance to work with many renowned teachers during masterclasses and festivals across Europe: Les Rencontres Musicales Internationales d’Enghien with Philippe Graffin, Priya Mitchell, David Waterman and Miriam Fried, IMS Prussia Cove (England) with Andras Keller, Bartok Seminar in Szombathely (Hungary) with Barnabas Kelemen, Savonlinna Music Academy (Finland) with Mark Gothoni and the Festival Resonances with Antje Weithaas and Amy Norrington.
+Throughout her studies, Alice also worked with many renowned teachers during masterclasses and festivals: Les Rencontres Musicales Internationales d’Enghien with Philippe Graffin, Priya Mitchell, Amy Norrington, David Waterman and Miriam Fried, IMS Prussia Cove (England) with Andras Keller, Bartok Seminar in Szombathely (Hungary) with Barnabas Kelemen, Savonlinna Music Academy (Finland) with Mark Gothoni, the Festival Resonances with Antje Weithaas and Yellow Barn with Donald Weilerstein and members of the Doric String Quartet.

-Alice went on tour with different Belgian and German chamber orchestras or ensembles like Hofkapelle Weimar (dir.
-Peter Hoerr) on tour in South America in 2018, Kammeracademie Potsdam, Le Concert Olympique with concerts in the Philharmonie in Berlin and the Elbphilarmonie in Hamburg and the Orchester im Treppenhaus in Hannover.
-She was invited in 2019 for the Pacific Music Festival that was founded by Leonard Bernstein and that takes place every year in Japan with artistic director Valery Gergiev.
+Alice enjoyed much touring with different Belgian and German small-sized orchestras or ensembles like Hofkapelle Weimar South America tour in 2018, Kammeracademie Potsdam on tour in Germany, concerts (among others) at the Rheingau Musikfestival and in the Berliner Philharmonie, Le Concert Olympique with concerts in the Berliner Philarmonie and the Elbphilarmonie as well as the Orchester im Treppenhaus in Hannover.
+She was invited for the Pacific Music Festival (edition 2019) that was founded by Leonard Bernstein and that takes place every year in Japan with artistic director Valery Gergiev.

 Since september 2021, Alice is teaching the violin at the Kunsthumaniora Brussel.